jafudi/flexpair/README.md

 The least thing we want is to waste your precious time.
 Therefore, please do not read any further

-- if you are keen on inviting every work contact into your living room, please consider using [Zoom](https://zoom.us), [WebEx](https://www.webex.com/de/index.html), [Jitsi](https://jitsi.org) etc. instead
+- if you are keen on inviting every work contact into your living room, you are probably better off using [Zoom](https://zoom.us), [WebEx](https://www.webex.com/de/index.html), [Jitsi](https://jitsi.org) etc.
-- if you really need to give someone remote access to your local machine, please consider using [TeamViewer](https://www.teamviewer.com/en/) or comparable established solutions instead
+- if you really need to give someone remote access to your local machine, please consider using [TeamViewer](https://www.teamviewer.com/en/) or comparable established solutions

 In any other case, we would love to have you as our valued customer.